 • Create a course policy that makes it clear to students that they are welcome to step out of your class meeting space temporarily if they need a break or some other escape.

-• Remind students of available campus resources.
+• Remind students about available campus resources.

-• Explicitly acknowledge when something has happened in the context of your class that may have had negative impact on students coming from specific backgrounds or experiences.
-Share your perspective with your students, and consider inviting them to share their perspectives as well (provided you don’t think it will do further damage!).
+• Explicitly acknowledge when something has happened in the context of your class that may have had a negative impact on students coming from specific backgrounds or experiences.
+Share your perspective with your students and consider inviting them to share their perspectives as well (provided you don’t think it will do further damage!).

 • Pursue lines of questioning to help students identify useful and appropriate ways to articulate their views.